asabanovic6/Monitor-Windows-Agent/Backlog.md

 * Handle refresh button to update form with new datas
 * Handle submit button to send configuration file to server
 * Enable connection to the server when applications is opened
 * Commit and push on your branch
 * Create a pull request
 * Merge branches

+## Feature

+Error handling

+### Item
+Enable logging all runtime errors in the database

+#### Task

+* Create a new branch and switch to it
+* Create a method in module for sending json object with information about device and error to server
+* Find all critical parts of the code where a runtime error is possible and call the method
+* Make fields read only except fields for file locations datas
+* Commit and push on your branch
+* Create a pull request
+* Merge branches